 When I first started implementing an affiliate process, I applied for popular affiliate programs and inserted the affiliate link into my popular posts.

 While this affiliate ‘trickle-down effect’ will make you some income, it’s not the best strategy for affiliate success.
 You need to catch the reader with their credit card in their hand to start making consistent sales.

-To really start making money from affiliates, you need to flip your affiliate game around and start the process by choosing the right product/service that have prime keywords that will help you rank your affiliate article on page one of Google.
+To really start making money from affiliates, you need to flip your affiliate game around and start the process by choosing the right product/service, that are essential to your target audience, that have prime keywords to help you rank your affiliate article on page one of Google.